History of the Jews in Turkey: Ottoman era

 The first synagogue linked to Ottoman rule is "Tree of Life" (עץ החיים) in Bursa, which passed to Ottoman authority in 1324.
 The synagogue is still in use, although the modern Jewish population of Bursa has shrunk to about 140 people.

 The status of the Jews in the Ottoman Empire often hinged on the whims of the sultan.
 So, for example, while Murad III ordered that the attitude of all non-Muslims should be one of "humility and abjection" and that they should not "live near Mosques or tall buildings" or own slaves, others were more tolerant.

 The first major event in Jewish history under Turkish rule took place after the Empire gained control over Constantinople.
 After Mehmed the Conqueror's conquest of Constantinople he found the city in a state of disarray.
 After suffering many sieges, the devastating sack of Constantinople by Crusaders in 1204 and the arrival of the Black Death pandemic in 1347, the city was a shadow of its former glory.
 Since Mehmed wanted the city as his new capital, he decreed its rebuilding.

 In order to revivify Constantinople he ordered that Muslims, Christians and Jews from all over his empire be resettled in the new capital.
 Within months, most of the Empire's Romaniote Jews, from the Balkans and Anatolia, were concentrated in Constantinople, where they made up 10% of the city's population.
 At the same time, the forced resettlement, though not intended as an anti-Jewish measure, was perceived as an "expulsion" by the Jews.
 Despite this interpretation, Romaniotes would be the most influential community in the Empire for a few decades, until that position would be lost to a wave of Sephardi immigrants.

 The number of Romaniotes was soon bolstered by small groups of Ashkenazi Jews that immigrated to the Ottoman Empire between 1421 and 1453.
-Among these immigrants was Rabbi Yitzhak Sarfati, a German-born Jew of French descent (צרפתי Sarfati "French"), who became Chief Rabbi of Edirne and wrote a letter inviting European Jewry to settle in the Ottoman Empire, in which he stated, "Turkey is a land wherein nothing is lacking," and asking, "Is it not better for you to live under Muslims than under Christians?"
+Among these immigrants was Rabbi Yitzhak Sarfati, a German-born Jew of French descent (צרפתי Sarfati, meaning "French"), who became Chief Rabbi of Edirne and wrote a letter inviting European Jewry to settle in the Ottoman Empire, in which he stated, "Turkey is a land wherein nothing is lacking," and asking, "Is it not better for you to live under Muslims than under Christians?"

-The greatest influx of Jews into Anatolia Eyalet and the Ottoman Empire occurred during the reign of Mehmed the Conquerors's successor, Bayezid II (1481–1512), after the expulsion of the Jews from Spain, the Kingdom of Portugal, the Kingdom of Naples and the Kingdom of Sicily.
+The greatest influx of Jews into Anatolia Eyalet and the Ottoman Empire occurred during the reign of Mehmed the Conqueror's successor, Bayezid II (1481–1512), after the expulsion of the Jews from Spain, the Kingdom of Portugal, the Kingdom of Naples and the Kingdom of Sicily.
 The Sultan issued a formal invitation and refugees started arriving in the empire in great numbers.
 A key moment occurred in 1492, when more than 40,000 Spanish Jews fled the Spanish Inquisition.
 At that point in time, Constantinople's population was a mere 70,000 due to the various sieges of the city during the Crusades and the Black Death, so this historical event was also significant for repopulation of the city.
-These Sephardi Jews settled in Constantinople as well as Thessaloniki.
+These Sephardi Jews settled in Constantinople, as well as Thessaloniki.